 W hile there are several ways to attract investment from funders - one thing that's essential for tech start-ups and entrepreneurs, who are looking to catch the eye of investors, is establishing their credibility using PR.

-Fourth Day was on hand to offer advice on how startups can establish their credibility when pitching for funding – essential for start-ups looking to catch the eye of investors.
 No-one’s going to buy from you if they don’t know you exist, and investors know this too.
-As a follow up to the event, we’ve put together some tips for startups to help build a good PR strategy:
+We’ve put together some tips for startups to help build a good PR strategy:

 Who are you trying to impress?